antoine-spahr/Lamp-Deep-Learning-Framework/README.md

 ![Lamp Structure](Report/Figures/lamp_structure.png)

 # Toy example
 To test the lamp framework a toy example is made.
-The goal is to predict wether a point in 2D from [0,1;0,1] lays inside a circle of diameter 1/sqrt(2\pi).
+The goal is to predict wether a point in 2D from [0,1;0,1] lays inside a circle of diameter 1/sqrt(2pi) centered on the origin.

 ![Toy example](Report/Figures/ex_outputs.png)